kshitijl/wedding-website/index.md

 <br/>

-The wedding will run from mid- afternoon into the evening, with dinner and cake provided.
+The wedding will run from mid-afternoon into the evening, with dinner and cake provided.
 It will be potentially quite HOT, so lighter dress \+ a jacket is recommended.
 The temperatures in the Bay can drop dramatically in the evening.
 Indoor & outdoor venue.